-Is one of your goals to stop buying clothes online or to do a clothing ban?
+Do you want to learn how to stop buying clothes online?
 Perhaps you want to try it for a month or maybe you want to stop buying clothes for a year?
-If so, then I’ve got some tips that I hope you will find helpful for doing a no shopping for a year challenge.
+If so, then I’ve got some tips that I hope you will find helpful for kicking your shopping habit.

 I’ve wasted thousands of dollars on clothes that I rarely wore or still have the price tag attached.
 Definitely not something that I’m proud to admit.
 But after I shared my story about struggling with a shopping addiction and doing the no new clothes challenge, I received many emails from readers telling me they could relate.